 Artist website: http://www.altmann.net.au/

-Luke Altmann studied composition with Peter Brideoake at Adelaide University, where he was awarded the Dr. Ruby Davy Prize and the Alex Burnard Scholarship.
+Luke Altmann is an APRA and AACTA nominated composer.
+He studied composition with Peter Brideoake at Adelaide University, where he was awarded the Dr. Ruby Davy Prize and the Alex Burnard Scholarship.

 In 2000 he established weekly new music broadcasts at Radio Adelaide, with a special emphasis on the work of South Australian composers, which he produced and presented until 2012, gathering a team of presenters including Angus Barnacle, Alex Carpenter, Grahame Dudley, David Harris, Alice Keath, David John Lang, and Rowen Fox.

 Travels to the Warsaw Autumn Festival of Contemporary Music in 2004, then to a squat in Nijmegen for its anarchic kraak music scene, encouraged Altmann to transform Adelaide's inner-city art studio De la Catessen into a dedicated new music venue upon his return in 2005.
 As impresario he presented over 200 events there in the next four years, featuring performances by composers and musicians from around the world.
 Among them were locals Alex Carpenter, David Kotlowy, and Adam Page, composers whose work, along with the dichotomy of his musical experiences in Warsaw and Nijmegen, Altmann cites as influential on the emergence of his own style in works such as Prelude to New York and String Quartet No. 5, and upon his attitude toward music broadly.